SHRUNGAD11/REGISTRATION-FORM/README.md

 Step 3 : Include one or more widgets in the GUI programme (controls such as buttons, labels, and text boxes, etc.).

 Step 4 : Enter the primary events to react to each event that the user has triggered.

+Making a registration form using the Tkinter in Python :
+This section will discuss the tkinter-based registration form written in Python.
+At that time, we will talk about widgets and how to use them.
+The registration page's interface is the only part of the code that is published here.
+The entire application code is published at the bottom.

+So, let's begin by building a simple registration form now, one that requires no backend effort.
+It can be utilised for database connectivity in the future.

+Firstly, we will import the Tkinter module into the Python program.

+from tkinter import*
+base = Tk()